The Dean’s Prize for the Arts and Humanities

 For this year’s Dean’s Prize you are invited to explore the humanities’ utopian project by offering a submission on the theme of utopia itself.

 Entries can be submitted in any format.
 Some examples may include a short video, photograph, poem, essay or piece of art work (this list is by no means exhaustive).
+View last year's winner and runners-up entries.

 The competition is all about creativity and imagination so feel free to explore the question area in the way you see fit.